Skip to main content

 The Work Order Card is clearly divided into three main areas: the header, the tabs, and a dynamic sidebar.

-- The tabs group the properties into four areas: General, Billing Details, Planning, and Details.
+• The tabs group the properties into four areas: General, Invoicing, Planning, and Details.

 General Tab